pigrabbit41/nodejs.dev/src/documentation/0017-where-npm-install-packages/index.md

 Where, exactly?

-The `npm root -g` command will tell you where that exact location is on your machine.
+The `npm root --location=global` command will tell you where that exact location is on your machine.

 On macOS or Linux this location could be `/usr/local/lib/node_modules`.
 On Windows it could be `C:\Users\YOU\AppData\Roaming\npm\node_modules`